GUIDE 2025

 Now is your time to shine.
 List your professional work history in descending date order.
 Here are a few things to think about while you do so.

 There is a good chance that some of your experience won’t help you.
-There are some parts that aren’t relevant to your job.
-Even if some of that experience is directly related to UX writing.
+Some parts aren’t relevant to your job, even if some of that experience is directly related to UX writing.

-For example, you may have a lot of knowledge of writing UX copy for conversational chatbots and setting them up.
-However, if the company you want to work for doesn’t need that experience, then don’t dedicate too much to it.
+For example, you may know how to write UX copy for conversational chatbots and set them up.
+However, if the company you want to work for doesn’t need that experience, don’t dedicate too much to it.
 It will only serve as a distraction.

-Make it easy for hiring managers to understand you by being specific and being clear about what you want to do in the future.
-And again, remember the principles of making your work experience relevant, concise, helpful, and clear to the job you’re applying for.
+Make it easy for hiring managers to understand you by being specific and transparent about what you want to do in the future.
+Again, remember the principles of making your work experience relevant, concise, helpful, and clear to the job you’re applying for.

 In reverse chronological order, write down your experiences.
 Your employer needs to know about your most recent job so that they can call you for an interview.
 Now, not every job needs to go on your resume.